-Catheter implantation: Two days before the cystometry experiments, the rats were implanted with an intravesical polyethylene catheter (PE-50) through the apex of bladder dome under isoflurane anaesthesia (1.5-2.0%).
-The free end of the bladder catheter was tunnelled subcutaneously, exteriorized at the back of the neck and sutured between the scapula.
+\ Catheter implantation: Two days before the cystometry experiments, the rats were implanted with an intravesical PE catheter through the apex of bladder dome under isoflurane anaesthesia (1.5-2.0%).
+The free end of the bladder catheter was tunneled subcutaneously. exteriorized at the back of the neck and sutured between the scapula.

-Cystometry experiments: At 48 hours after catheter implantation, the free tip of the bladder catheter was connected to a pressure transducer (Elcomatic EM 750) for bladder pressure recording and a syringe-pump KDS-200 (Phymep) allowing continuous bladder perfusion (50 μl/min) with room temperature sterile saline.
-In addition, voided volume was continuously collected and directly measured by means of a weighing device (Sartorius BP2215).
-After acclimation period, the bladder was continuously perfused during a stabilization period of 60 min to check the quality of the recording and the frequency of micturition.
+\ Cystometry experiments: At 48 hours after catheter implantation, the free tip of the bladder catheter was connected to a pressure transducer (Elcomatic EM 750) for bladder pressure recording and a syringe-pump KDS-200 (Phymep) allowing continuous bladder perfusion (50 μl/min) with sterile saline.
+In addition, voided volume was continuously collected and directly measured.
+After acclimation period, the bladder was continuously perfused during a stabilization period of 60 min.
 Then, intravesical pressure was recorded during another 60 min period (evaluation period).